miyamotost/ITDD-with-DialogueAct/README.md

+## ITDD with DialogueAct

+### Usage

+The model has two mode.
+The one mode predicts normally, the other mode do with act label.

 ## Incremental Transformer with Deliberation Decoder for Document Grounded Conversations

 This is the PyTorch implementation of paper: **[Incremental Transformer with Deliberation Decoder for Document Grounded Conversations](<https://arxiv.org/abs/1907.08854>)**. [**Zekang Li**](https://www.zekangli.com), [Cheng Niu](#), [Fandong Meng](#), [Yang Feng](#), [Qian Li](#), [Jie Zhou](#). ***ACL 2019***.